NEWSLabNTU/zncat/README.md

-# zncat - A Simple Zenoh relay
+# zncat - Command Line Replay for Zenoh

 Zncat is a command line utility that transfers bidirectional byte streams to Zenoh.